EnergizeStatistics/kaggle-campaign-acquire-repeat-shoppers/README.md

 Then run merge_features.py.
 If any of the earlier feature construction scripts are skipped, the corresponding parquet files need to be removed from this script.

 Finally run train_predict.py.
 This script generates a csv submission file.

+## Potential Improvement ##
+Opportunties for improvement lie beyond `Spark`.
+If we took the data out of `Spark` and into `pandas`, we would be able to utilize the rich selection of algorithms of `sci-kit learn` at the cost of losing the distributed implementation in `Spark ML`.
+This approach is viable for datasets that fit in memory.
+We could look at feature importance and remove the non-important features in order to reduce dataset sizes.
+Model stacking would also be a natural step after training with various algorithms.